- About the Archives

 Missouri State Archives, St. Louis

-Located in the Globe Building on Tucker Avenue, the Missouri State Archives-St. Louis (MSA-St. Louis) began in 1999 as a project partnership between the Missouri State Archives and the St. Louis Circuit Clerk to arrange the court’s historic case files.
+Located in the Carnahan Courthouse on Market Street, the Missouri State Archives-St. Louis (MSA-St. Louis) began in 1999 as a project partnership between the Missouri State Archives and the St. Louis Circuit Clerk to arrange the court’s historic case files.
 Legislation authorizing the facility became effective in 2004 and the branch was dedicated in June 2006.
 MSA-St. Louis is the first branch of the Archives located outside of Jefferson City.

 MSA-St. Louis primarily houses the 19th century records of the St. Louis Circuit Court.
 These records are being made available through the St. Louis Circuit Court Historical Records Project.
 In addition, MSA-St. Louis has hosted a number of National Park Service interns who have generated a number of reports and databases on African American Life in St. Louis, 1804-1865.
 MSA-St. Louis also holds microfilm of many complementary historical records created in the St. Louis region.
 MSA-St. Louis holdings.